Jaswinder Singh (singer): Career

 Singh got his training in classical singing from Sushilabai and Ajay Pohankar.
-He was chosen to sing for the play ‘Kaifi Aur Main’, an epistolary style play dealing with the life and times of the noted lyricist and poet Kaifi Azmi.
-The lead actors Javed Akhtar and Shabana Azmi share anecdotes from the poet's life while Singh performs ghazals and songs penned by Kaifi Azmi.
+He was chosen to sing for the play Kaifi Aur Main, an epistolary-style play dealing with the life and times of the lyricist and poet Kaifi Azmi.
+The lead actors Javed Akhtar and Shabana Azmi share anecdotes from the poet's life while Singh performs ghazals and songs written by Kaifi Azmi.